senadenizavukat/CS412_FinalProect/README.md

   3. Textual Feature Extraction:
   Used TF-IDF vectorization to extract textual features separately from user biographies and post captions.
   This approach created a numerical representation of text data while preserving the importance of each term in the context of the document.
+  Tried models like BERT and FastText for more efficient word embedding-based classification.
+These models help improve the quality of predictions by capturing different aspects of the data.
+However, because of technical incapabilities we could not continue with these models.
-  4. Data Mapping and Encoding:
+  5. Data Mapping and Encoding:
   Mapped metadata such as user activities or preferences to meaningful numerical categories.
   Applied one-hot encoding to categorical features, enabling the model to process these variables effectively.
-  5. Feature Scaling: Normalized numerical features using Min-Max Scaling to align their values within the same range, improving model convergence      and prediction consistency.
+  6. Feature Scaling: Normalized numerical features using Min-Max Scaling to align their values within the same range, improving model convergence      and prediction consistency.

 2. **Feature Merging**
   1. Textual Feature Integration: